2019 World Snooker Championship: Format

 The 2019 World Snooker Championship took place between 20 April and 6 May 2019 in Sheffield, England.
 The tournament was the last of twenty ranking events in the 2018/2019 season on the World Snooker Tour.
 It featured a 32-player main draw that was held at the Crucible Theatre, as well as a 128-player qualifying draw that was played at the English Institute of Sport from 10 to 17 April 2019, finishing three days before the start of the main draw.
 This was the 43rd consecutive year the tournament was held at the Crucible, and the 51st consecutive year the championship was contested using the modern knockout format.

 The top 16 players in the latest world rankings automatically qualified for the main draw as seeded players.
 Defending champion Mark Williams was automatically seeded first overall.
 The remaining 15 seeds were allocated based on the latest world rankings, which were released after the China Open, the penultimate event of the season.
 Matches in the first round of the main draw were played as the best of 19 frames.
 The number of frames required to win a match increased progressively with each successive round, leading up to the final match which was played as the best of 35 frames.

 All 16 non-seeded spots in the main draw were filled with players who had advanced through the qualifying rounds.
 There were 128 players in the qualifying draw, which comprised 106 of the remaining 112 players on the World Snooker Tour, as well as 22 wildcard places allotted to non-tour players.
-These invited players included the women's world champion, the European junior champion, and the four semi-finalists at the amateur championship.
+These invited players included the women's world champion and the European junior champion.
 As with the main draw, half of the participants in the qualifying draw were seeded players; those ranked from 17th to 80th in the world rankings were allocated one of 64 seeds in order of their ranking, while the other competitors were placed randomly into the draw.
 To reach the main draw at the Crucible, players needed to win three best-of-19-frames qualifying matches.